JJiangUvic/CSC561/README.md

 **Update[Nov.20 2023]**
 ### More Experiments
+For some improvements to the experiment: we reduced certain unreasonable experimental groups to make the experiment more reasonable.
 Data table
 | Package Loss | Delay | Quality Ave Rating | FrameRate Ave Rating | Response Ave Rating |
 | :----: | :----: | :----: | :----: | :----: |